 I came to Thailand with a strong will to take a part in Vipassana meditation course.
 For each of us there comes a moment when we are looking for peace or change.
 This is what I needed after the accident, personal problems and when basically everything started to fall apart.
-Besides, my fascination with meditation, healthy lifestyle, yoga and traveling in Asia and Buddhist countries (Thailand and Burma) made me extremely interested in such experience.
+Besides, my fascination with meditation, healthy lifestyle, yoga and traveling in Asia and Buddhist countries (Thailand and Myanmar) made me extremely interested in such experience.

 I was reading, browsing, looking for the right place on the Internet.
 I came across many paid opportunities as well as free options.
 As a budget traveler I wasn’t interested in a paid retreat.
 The problem was that the free meditation courses were set for a certain dates and none of them matched my itinerary.
 Finally, I got recommendation from one Couch Surfing host in Bangkok about the Forrest Monastery Wat Pa Tam Wua.
 I was so happy when I learnt that I can go there anytime without prior registration.
 That was a perfect solution for me as well as for many other travelers, which I met in the monastery.

 How life in the monastery look like?